tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/05_Diff_expression.md

 ## Test for Differential Expression using DESeq2
 - In the **Tools** panel search bar, type **DESeq2** and under **RNA-seq** select **DESeq2**

 DESeq2 will take the count tables that we generated, one per sample, and make a comparison for each gene between two conditions: HIV and Mock.
-The term that DESeq2 uses for this condition is "factor" and we will have to choose factor levels for our comparison.
+The term that DESeq2 uses for this condition is "factor" and the ordering of our factor levels will determine how we interpret the resulting expression fold changes.
+Here, we'll set Factor 1 to *HIV* and Factor 2 to *Mock*.
-Note that we have to choose the order of our factor levels to know how to interpret the log2 fold changes that are calculated.
-The DESeq2 Galaxy page states: "Output log2 fold changes are based on primary factor level 1 vs. factor level2."
-Therefore, since we wish to test for changes in HIV vs. Mock infected cells, we'll choose HIV as factor level 1 and Mock as factor level 2.
 Any resulting upregulated genes, with log2 fold change > 0, can then be interpreted as being upregulated in HIV samples with respect to Mock.

 - Under **1: Factor** , specify the factor name **Condition**
 - Under **1: FactorLevel**, specify the base factor level **HIV**